-Tier 4: Lowest-Performing School: A school that is in the lowest-performing 5 percent Title I schools in Illinois and those high schools that have a graduation rate of 67 percent or less.
+Tier 4: Lowest-Performing School: A school that is in the lowest-performing 5 percent Title I schools in Illinois and those high schools that have a graduation rate of 67 percent.

-It is Illinois' belief that all schools have something to learn from and share with their colleagues in a supportive community of practice.
+4. It is Illinois' belief that all schools have something to learn from and share with their colleagues in a supportive community of practice.
 Stakeholders have been very clear that the accountability system should be educative, equitable, and non-punitive.
 It makes sense that the meaningful differentiation of schools and summative designation exemplify these values, too.
-Thus, a summative determination should assist in both the required differentiation within the final ESSA rules as well as creating a connection between schools and districts throughout the state.
-111
+Thus, a summative determination should assist in both the required differentiation within the final ESSA rules as well as creating a connection between schools and districts throughout the state.117 How the system for meaningful differentiation and the methodology for identifying schools under 34 C.F.R. § 200.19 will ensure that schools with low performance on substantially weighted indicators are more likely to be identified for comprehensive support and improvement or targeted support and improvement, consistent with 34 C.F.R. § 200.18(c)(3) and (d)(1)(ii).